-WinLC Features
+WinLC RTX Features

-WinLC is a software version of an S7 controller that executes on a Windows PC.
+WinLC RTX is a software version of an S7 controller that adds real-time control provided by a real-time subsystem (RTSS) for the Windows operating system.
 It executes S7 user programs like other S7 controllers and allows for easy integration with STEP 7 and standard Windows applications.
+WinLC RTX is divided into two separate processes: one process runs in the real-time subsystem and one runs in the Windows environment.